 Brisbane, Queensland – Day Two

 I woke up and did coffee.
 I acquired my love for coffee the first time I was in Australia, and it remains one of my favorite places for coffee.
-My goal has been to cut some sugar outta my life cause it had recently became my favorite thing.
+My goal has been to cut some sugar outta my life cause it had recently become my favorite thing.
 I blame all the gifts the band guys get, it’s always sweets.
 Sour patch kids are most popular, and they can’t eat all of it, so I do.
 From now on all fan gifts should be Chipotle gift cards.
 Or for Australia, Nandos.
 Perri Perri!

 I heard Begley and the While She Sleeps dudes were hanging on the roof pool, I had to go say hey.
 Tom Begley is one of my favorite people to tour with and I had missed him!